Helping Atlanta Families With Family Law Matters

 Uncontested divorce is an agreement settling all issues involving child custody, child support and property distribution.

 Plaintiff is a person who brings an action.

 Defendant is the person defending or denying the action brought by a plaintiff.

 Petitioner is the person who presents a petition to a court, officer or legislative body.
 In addition, he is the one who starts an equity proceeding or the one who takes an appeal from a judgment.

 Respondent is the part in equity practice who makes an answer to a bill or other proceeding in equity.

-We have full-service offices in Atlanta and Augusta, and we serve clients throughout the state of Georgia.
+We have full-service offices in Atlanta and Augusta, and we regularly serve clients in Savannah and throughout the state of Georgia.
 For more information, or to schedule a consultation, please contact our office at 404-907-1539 or 800-246-8586.